learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 ## Wrap up

-By now you should be able to open you index.html file on your browser and be able to interact with your menu!
+By now you should be able to open the `index.html` file on your browser and interact with your menu!

 The way that our menu was created makes it easy to customize and update from different places.
-Because of the decoupleness of our components we have a pretty flexible and reusable menu.
+Because of the "decoupleness" of our components we have a pretty flexible and reusable menu.